nxp-mcuxpresso/mcuxsdk-examples/ecat_examples/eoe/readme.md

 ## TwinCAT Setup

-To demonstrate this servo system, TwinCAT is used as the EtherCAT MainDevice.
+To demonstrate this EoE example, TwinCAT is used as the EtherCAT MainDevice.
 - [Generate SSC Code for EoE](../topics/generate_ssc_for_eoe.md)
 - [TwinCAT Installation](../topics/download_and_install_the_twincat_software.md)
 - [TwinCAT EEPROM Update](../topics/twincat_eeprom_update_eoe.md)